JIVE-TALK.COM

 The period roughly between the 1930s and the 1950s is at the center of this study.
 That is, how writers, academics, but mostly dancers and musicians back then explained, or rather performed their idea of Africa as the most important impulse in shaping their respective art forms.

 In those meaningful years, fascism and racism shaped long periods of time and one idea to put those tendencies to an end was to foster democratic and after all aesthetic values connected with equality and spirituality that would serve true modernism.
-The connection of “all-things-African” with egalitarian impulses, pure and aesthetically refined expressions such as (jazz) music, dance, and the mambo should – so the initial idea – provide enough positive energy and convincing proof so that African nations, the US and Europe would embrace those highly democratic and moreover “just” values together.
-And start a real dialogue that would not exclude Africa from developmental processes anymore.
+The connection of “all-things-African” with egalitarian impulses, pure and aesthetically refined expressions such as (jazz) music, dance, and the mambo should – so the initial idea – provide enough positive energy and convincing proof so that African nations, the US and Europe would embrace those highly democratic and moreover “just” values together and start a real dialogue that would not exclude Africa from developmental processes anymore.
 Unfortunately, it did not work out.

 So it is a bit difficult to tell what the book is really about.
 It focuses on musicology, anthropology, African Studies, dance and modernism a lot.
 It is also a great deal about the mambo and musics of Latin America.
 Nevertheless, the sturdy ties of all of those ingredients are expertly explained and give a strong impression of what the African Diaspora invented, transported, influenced and what firm impulses it gave to modernism in the US.
 Without it, almost anything post-1910s in music, dance or design may have taken a different course.
 Garcia shows and puts the spotlight right on those powerful connections between dance, jazz, Afro-Cuban music, modernism and the Diaspora in that particular period.